 - rent an office in Estonia;

-- hire a local director and staff for an official salary;
+- hire a local director and some other staff;

 - find suitable contractors in Estonia;